 In October 2019 in Caparica, Portugal, the 5th Steering Group took place.
 The occasion was used to discuss about progresses made, on how to proceed on the platform development and to deepen communcation and platform themes throught the involvment of all the partners attending the meeting, but not only (a telco connection was available, too).
 Also, a team of journalists experts in video making joined the 5th SG meeting to shoot short videos of each partner to better advertise the work that each partner is doing in the project.
 The videos will be relised once a week, at the end of the present page there are the available links (or you can check Herit-Data offical Youtube channel).

 2020 foresaw unexpected and unprecedent development, as Corona virus started spreading all over the world and affecting severly different economic sectors, among which tourism.
 Herit-Data project was affected as many other similar project with the same subject within the Interreg MED program.
 For example, two Steering Committee meetings to be held in person had to switch to online form, as no travelling was allowed.
-On the bright side, a new partner joined the project, DISIT Lab from Florence, which is an IT service provider that set up the current Herit-Data platform thanks to the Snap4City solution they developed: such services allowed to build an umbrella project platform under which 6 platforms, one for each pilot, were and will be deployed.
+On the bright side, a new partner joined the project, DISIT Lab from Florence, which is an IT service and solution provider that set up the current Herit-Data platform thanks to the Snap4City solution they developed: such services allowed to build an umbrella project platform under which 6 platforms, one for each pilot, were and will be deployed.
 The pilot sites had to postpone their data collection activities, due as mentioned to the lack of tourism, and had to focus on the setting up of the dedicated environment on the platform, preparation of tools for real time data collection and also, since this activity was not possible, to switch temporarly the research subject on available historic data to start the collection process and the consequent data ingestion by the platform, with the aim to have interactive Dashboards.
+In the same year, a short but effective and entertaining presentation of Herit-Data was published, in the form of a two-minutes video: aims, goals, and development, all in a easy-to-understand language, here the link link.

 To always be updated on Herit-Data progresses, please visit the official website (https://herit-data.interreg-med.eu/)